-- Chrysalis Phase 2 nodes which validate receipts
+- Chrysalis Phase 2 nodes which validated receipts

-- Legacy nodes which provide a special API command for the above Chrysalis Phase 2 nodes
+- Legacy nodes which provided a special API command for the above Chrysalis Phase 2 nodes

 Treasury Outputin the ledger.
-There exists only ever one at any point in time.
-When the Chrysalis Phase 2 network launches, the
+There only one existed at any point in time.
+After Chrysalis Phase 2 network launched, the

 Note, that again, a

-Receipt can only be contained within a milestone and that valid milestones can only be issued by
+Receipt could only be contained within a milestone and that valid milestones could only be issued by

-the Coordinator, therefore, minting of migrated funds can only happen through milestones and not any other type of
+the Coordinator, therefore, minting of migrated funds could only happen through milestones and not any other type of

 transactions.
 Likewise, a

-Treasury Transaction is only valid to be an inner payload of a
+Treasury Transaction was only valid as an inner payload of a

 - In essence, a